yagosys/202301/userguide/03-explore-k8s/container-runtime-crio.md

-- crio container runtime
+- ##  crio container runtime

-the installed container runtime is crio. crio is the high level container runtime which offer cri interface. the crio by default use unix socket to communicate with other components, the unix socket address of crio is unix:///var/run/crio/crio.sock
+*the installed container runtime is crio. crio is the high level container runtime which offer cri interface.the crio by default use unix socket to communicate with other components, the unix socket address of crio is unix:///var/run/crio/crio.sock*

-when kubeadm doing init, use --cri-socket to specifc the crio socket. in case you have multiple container runtime running, you need to specify one.
+*when kubeadm doing init, use --cri-socket to specifc the crio socket. in case you have multiple container runtime running, you need to specify one*

 ```
 sudo kubeadm init --cri-socket=unix:///var/run/crio/crio.sock
 ```

-CRI-O is an open-source container runtime designed to work specifically with Kubernetes, CRI-O communicates with other Kubernetes components using the Container Runtime Interface (CRI)
+*CRI-O is an open-source container runtime designed to work specifically with Kubernetes, CRI-O communicates with other Kubernetes components using the Container Runtime Interface (CRI)*

-CRIO use CRI interface talk to both kubernetes API server and kubelet.  kubernetes API send POD request to CRI-O, while kubelet actually create the POD.
-CRI-O is also managing the CNI plugin. runc is low level container runtime, CRIO-O use runc as it's runtime.
+*CRIO use CRI interface talk to both kubernetes API server and kubelet.  kubernetes API send POD request to CRI-O, while kubelet actually create the POD.
+CRI-O is also managing the CNI plugin*

+*runc is low level container runtime, CRIO-O use runc as it's runtime*

-the configuration of crio by default is under /etc/crio/crio.conf.d . the crio runctime configuration is /etc/crio/crio.conf.d/01-crio-runc.conf
+*the configuration of crio by default is under /etc/crio/crio.conf.d . the crio runctime configuration is /etc/crio/crio.conf.d/01-crio-runc.conf*

-here is a few command that can be used to check the crio status
+*here is a few command that can be used to check the crio status*

-- check container default linux capabilities.
+- #### check container default linux capabilities.

 ```
 ubuntu@ip-10-0-1-100:/etc/crio/crio.conf.d$ sudo crio-status config | grep default_capabilities
     default_capabilities = ["CHOWN", "DAC_OVERRIDE", "FSETID", "FOWNER", "SETGID", "SETUID", "SETPCAP", "NET_BIND_SERVICE", "KILL"]`
 ```

-above you will see that crio by default does not grant NET_RAW to POD. so by default container will not able to use ping command
+*above you will see that crio by default does not grant NET_RAW to POD. so by default container will not able to use ping command, you need to add NET_RAW capability to POD if your POD need use ping*

-- check crio cni plugin configuration
+- #### check crio cni plugin configuration

 ```
 ubuntu@ip-10-0-1-100:/etc/crio/crio.conf.d$ sudo crio-status config | grep crio.network -A 3